-But with that new sense of freedom comes big financial realities.
-You’re likely already planning your first “adulting” moments like buying your first car or applying for a new apartment, but how do you pay for these bigger ticket items if your financial health is starting at ground zero??
+If you’re a new graduate, congratulations and welcome to the world of #adulting!
+It may seem scary and the future may be unknown but focusing on what is in your control is a good start toward building yourself up for success.
+For example, you may already be planning for your first “adulting” moments like applying for a new apartment or leasing your first car, but how do you pay for these bigger ticket items if your financial health is starting at ground zero??
 Consider ways to build your credit!

 Building credit is actually pretty straightforward.
 Here are 5 ways new grads can start building credit, so you can go out there and tackle the world, and your credit score.